Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Generalized alpha investing

-At each time $i$, let $\tau_i$ be the last time a discovery was made before $i$.
-We then use a fraction $\gamma_{i-\tau_i}$ of the wealth available at time $\tau_{i}$.
-If a discovery is made, we add an amount $b_0$ to the current wealth.
+At each time $i$, we let $T_{i}$ be the set of discovery times up to time $i$.
+We further define $\tau_i$ as the last time a discovery was made before $i$:

+At each step, if a discovery is made, we add an amount $b_0$ to the current wealth.
+Otherwise, we remove an amount of the current test level from the wealth.
 Formally, we set